bruvellu/cifonauta/docs/server-install.md

 pt_BR.utf8
 ```

-Install Python pip and virtual env:
+Install Python pip and env for installing packages and creating virtual environments:

 ```
 apt install python3-pip python3-venv
 ```

-Install Git:
+Install Git to clone and manage the repository:

 ```
 apt install git
 ```

-Install unzip:
+Install unzip to unzip media files:

 ```
 apt install unzip
 ```

-Install PostgreSQL and a psycopg2 required library:
+Install PostgreSQL, the relational database, and a required psycopg2 library:

 ```
 apt install postgresql libpq-dev
 ```

-Create a PostgreSQL user as root:
+Create a PostgreSQL user using the same user name as your user:

 ```
 su - postgres